 Furthermore, CBD has been shown to increase memory extinction in relation to fear-based memories.
 While this will certainly be helpful for those experiencing anxiety, the potential this discovery has for PTSD patients is major.
 For those with PTSD, the brain’s natural mechanism that allows fear-inducing memories to fade or become less potent is impaired.
 In aiding this organic process of memory extinction, CBD holds promise.

 Understanding how cannabinoids interact with specific receptor and regions in the brain is beginning to be elucidated in animals, with implications for humans as well.
-CBD, in particular, has been shown to have anxiolytic effects when targeted towards areas of the prelimbic cortex that controls responses to anxiety and fears.
+CBD oil, in particular, has been shown to have anxiolytic effects when targeted towards areas of the prelimbic cortex that controls responses to anxiety and fears.
 It’s also thought to react with specific GABA and serotonin receptors, that mediate the response of our nervous system to anxiety and stress.

 When reviewed together, trials and studies showing CBD’s action on the brain in both animals and humans gives us a well-rounded idea of the types of symptoms that can be addressed, and in what regions of the brain CBD’s action is being mediated.